Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

-\textit{Matching algorithms}: What if the ground-truth modality connections are not available?
-Optimal transport (OT)-based approaches~\citep{villani2009optimal} (which belong to a broader set of matching algorithms~\cite{gan2021multimodal,gold1996graduated,grave2019unsupervised}) are a potential solution since they jointly optimize the coordination function between elements and the optimal coupling between modality elements.
-These methods pose alignment as a divergence minimization problem with the goal of transforming a discrete set of source elements to match a discrete set of target elements.
-The Wasserstein distance is typically used as a divergence measure under alignment constraints.
-These approaches are useful for aligning multimodal representation spaces~\cite{chen2020graph,gan2021multimodal,hsu2018unsupervised,lee2019hierarchical,pramanick2022multimodal}, and can also be used to align multilingual word embedding spaces~\cite{alvarez2018gromov,grave2019unsupervised,lample2018word} which has enabled progress in unsupervised word translation.
-To alleviate the computational issues of solving optimal transport problems, several recent advances have successfully integrated them with neural networks~\cite{chen2020graph}, approximated optimal transport with entropy regularization~\cite{wei2018unsupervised}, and formulated convex relaxations for efficient learning~\cite{grave2019unsupervised}.
+\textbf{Global alignment}: When the ground-truth modality pairings are not available, alignment must be performed globally between all elements across both modalities.
+Optimal transport (OT)-based approaches~\citep{villani2009optimal} (which belong to a broader set of matching algorithms) are a potential solution since they jointly optimize the coordination function and optimal coupling between modality elements by posing alignment as a divergence minimization problem.
+These approaches are useful for aligning multimodal representation spaces~\cite{pramanick2022multimodal,li2022clip}.
+To alleviate computational issues, several recent advances have integrated them with neural networks~\cite{chen2020graph}, approximated optimal transport with entropy regularization~\cite{wei2018unsupervised}, and formulated convex relaxations for efficient learning~\cite{grave2019unsupervised}.

-\textit{Latent variable models}: Several latent variable graphical models have also been proposed for explicit alignment.~\citet{yu2004integration} used a generative graphical model to align visual objects in images with spoken words.
-A similar approach was taken by~\citet{cour2008movie} to align movie shots and scenes to the corresponding screenplay.~\citet{malmaud2015s} used a factored HMM to align recipes to cooking videos, while~\citet{noulas2011multimodal} used a dynamic Bayesian network to align speakers to videos.~\citet{naim2014unsupervised} matched sentences with corresponding video frames using a hierarchical HMM model to align sentences with frames, and was extended to use latent conditional random fields for alignments~\cite{naim2015discriminative} and to incorporate verb alignment to actions in addition to nouns and objects~\cite{song2016unsupervised}.